 In Alabama, Davey Lyon spent a lot of time flipping burgers.
-He and around 20 volunteers have been serving food from his church’s pull-behind grill to the people of Selma in the aftermath of a tornado that hit their city Jan.
+He and around 20 volunteers served food from his church’s pull-behind grill to the people of Selma in the aftermath of a tornado that hit their city Jan.
 12.

 “It’s pretty bad in Selma.
 Think of Tuscaloosa, just on a smaller scale,” said Lyon, pastor of Imago Dei Church at the 45 in nearby Lowndes County, referring to the tornado that tore through the middle of Tuscaloosa in 2011.
 “In Selma, it started on the west end and came all the way through town.”

-Huge trees are down, houses are destroyed and power is out for many in the city.
+Huge trees were downed, houses are destroyed and power is out for many in the city.